AnonymerNiklasistanonym/SendGmailSimplified/VIRTUALENV.md

 ```

 And upload the file with your script so that everyone can simply install via step 5 all required packages.

+## 9. Remove it

+Just `deactivate` it like in step 8 and remove the whole directory.
+Now it's deleted.